mrspeaker/Drip-2D/README.markdown

 (code structure and bits of code liberally borrowed from MetaGun)

 (The start of) An extremely simple skeleton to base 2D games.
-It's all in CoffeeScript - check the src directory
+It's all in CoffeeScript - check the src directory.

 To run: *open index.html*